This is the best rhubarb cake recipe with Greek yoghurt I’ve ever tasted, which is also easy to make, using all in one method.

 We had an amazing garden kitchen which also had a large patch of heritage rhubarb.
 I wanted to create a recipe that would use the rhubarb as the main ingredients, as we had a bounty of rhubarb every year.

-Each day during the rhubarb season, I would walk down to the end of the garden after I finished my work and cut few stems of rhubarb.
+Each day during the rhubarb season, I would walk down to the end of the garden after I finished my work and cut a few stems of rhubarb.

 The rhubarb cake was always a great hit with our tearoom customers, not just because of the rhubarb origins (it only came from a garden few yards away), but also because it tasted absolutely divine!

 I had people happily telling me, how they hate rhubarb, but they loved my version of the rhubarb cake.
+Plus people couldn’t believe that you don’t need to pre-cook the rhubarb and it taste so soft and tender!
+Everyone wanted the recipe, so here is it – for everyone to enjoy!

 Easy Rhubarb & Yoghurt Cake